Sign Up

 Any woman who has attempted to occupy any place of influence knows that this process can be a rocky road.
 Keeping a cool head does not guarantee that there won’t be hot heads among one’s male counterparts.

-Hillary Clinton, for instance, ultimately kept a cool head and graciously conceded the election of 2016 to that ultimate hothead Donald Trump, who now refuses to concede the election of 2020, even to another man!
+Hillary Clinton, for instance, ultimately kept a cool head and graciously conceded the election of 2016 to that ultimate hothead Donald Trump, who to the day continues to refuse to concede the election of 2020 to another man!

 The defenders of patriarchy have it wrong